ece362-purdue/f2022-public-labs/lab-12/lab12.md

 -

 ## 5: Helper Functions
+**First, build a blank project like we did in lab 5.0.
+We won't be providing a template this time around.**

 We didn't get around to showing this sort of code structure this semester.
 When you go on to do personal projects, senior design, and/or industry work, it's *sometimes* good to structure your code in a way that abstracts the hardware out for general use.
 This methodology is called a Hardware Abstraction Layer, and most of the time they're garbage.

 The problem with HALs is they're usually written with a specific purpose in mind (carrying data from one specific type of peripheral to/from the micro is a good example), and they use data structures and functions that are tailored to that purpose.
 Most of the time, it feels like interns write these because the actual engineers are busy doing something else.
 TI's MSP and STM's HALs are ones that I tend to encounter in the wild a lot, and they're almost completely useless, especially since you can't see the source code, so you don't know what's going on.